Ispira/pixel-bot/README.md

  - Edit `config.ini` in the `config` folder to set the bot up
    - Edit any extra configs in the `extensions/extension` folder(s).
 Such as `extensions/imgur/config.txt` with the correct information
  - Add botmasters by user ID to `config/botmasters.txt`
- - Add blacklisted user IDs to `config/blacklist.txt`
+ - Add blacklisted user ID to `config/blacklist.txt`
  - Launch the bot:
 	 - `python ispyra.py` or
 	 - `python3 ispyra.py` depending on your operating system.